Oenopota seraphina

 Oenopota seraphina is a species of sea snail within the family Mangeliidae.
 This marine Gastropod was first described in 2010 by researchers R.M.A.
 Figueira and R.S.
 Absalão.

 Description

-The shell of Oenopota seraphina varies in length between 3.5mm and 5mm.
+The shell of Oenopota seraphina varies in length between 3.5 mm and 5 mm.
 Detailed morphological characteristics, such as shell sculpture and coloration, were outlined in the original species description by Figueira and Absalão.

 Distribution

 This species is found in the Atlantic Ocean, specifically off the Campos Basin in southeast Brazil.
 Specimens have been collected at depths around 750 meters.